telerik/kendo-ui-core/docs-aspnet-core/html-helpers/data-management/grid/templates/client-detail-template.md

 ### Client Details

-Below are listed the steps for you to follow when configuring the Kendo UI Grid for ASP.NET Core to display additional details of the **Product** entity from the **Northwind** database.
+Listed below are the steps for you to follow when configuring the Kendo UI Grid for ASP.NET Core to display additional details of the **Product** entity from the **Northwind** database.

 1. Open `HomeController.cs` and add a new action method which will return the Products as JSON.
 The Grid makes Ajax requests to this action.